-The Society publishes volumes of records relating to Banbury and its neighbourhood, including parts of Northamptonshire and Warwickshire as well as Oxfordshire.
+The society publishes volumes of records relating to Banbury and its neighbourhood, including parts of Northamptonshire and Warwickshire as well as Oxfordshire.
 Thirty volumes have been published to date.
-These include all pre-General Registration Banbury Parish Registers, 1558-1838, now mostly out of print, but available on microfiche from Oxfordshire Family History Society, c/o Oxfordshire Studies, Central Library, Westgate, Oxford OX1 1DJ.
+These include all pre-General Registration Banbury Parish Registers, 1558-1838, now mostly out of print, but available on microfiche from Oxfordshire Family History Society, c/o the Oxfordshire History Centre, St Luke's Church, Temple Road, Oxford, OX4 2HT.